roysmanfo/PassLock/README.md

 ![PassLock logo](img/logos/png/logo-line-color.png)
+> NOTE: _on the master branch you will find the cli version, the GUI version is still in development in the GUI branch_
 ## How does it work

 Password after being encrypted, get stored in a JSON file with the following format: